datamaverickhq/bootcamp-checklist/.github/ISSUE_TEMPLATE/-your-github-username--s-initiation.md

 - [ ] Chapter 9 & 10 of [Python Data Structures](https://imp.i384100.net/python-for-everybody-davidanalyst).
 5 hours.
 - [ ] [Becoming a "real" data analyst](https://towardsdatascience.com/becoming-a-real-data-analyst-dcaf5f48bc34).
 A Medium article by Cassie Kozyrkov.
 7 minutes.
 Free.
 - [ ] [Python Programming](https://datacamp.pxf.io/x9V1kx).
 A DataCamp skill assessment.
 10 minutes.
+- [ ] How to Create Engaging Data Analysis Projects.
+A  livestream with Q&A with me (David Venturi) in the Data Maverick Discord community.
+1 hour.
 - [ ] **Project: Python Programming.** Your second project.
 Completed on [DataCamp Workspace](https://datacamp.pxf.io/YgErze) using the livestream from the Introduction to Data Analysis section as a guide.
 8 hours.
+- [ ] [How to Create a Data Analyst Portfolio That Gets You Noticed](https://github.com/datamaverickhq/portfolio-guide).
+A PDF by David Venturi.
+10 minutes.
+- [ ] Project: Start Building Your Online Presence.
+Completed using the PDF above as a guide.
+20 minutes.

 ## Exploratory Data Analysis